capactio/website/docs/architecture/e2e-architecture.md

 ### Gateway

 Gateway is a GraphQL reverse proxy.
 It aggregates multiple remote GraphQL schemas into a single endpoint.
-It enables UI to have a single destination for all GraphQL operations.
+It enables [CLI](#cli) and other clients to have a single destination for all GraphQL operations.

 Based on the GraphQL operation, it forwards the query or mutation to a corresponding service:
 - [Engine](#engine) - for CRUD operations on Actions,